sehHeiden/sehHeiden.github.io/content/posts/speed_comparision_GIS_intersection.md

 Please contact me if you read this and think I could have improved the code quality and speed.
 I use some public data, which is still widely used in Germany as shape files.

+**Update**: In the previous version I was not able to save to geoparquet with DuckDB.
+It works, it can be openmed inm QGIS, not so far no CRS.

 # The data

 First I downloaded the ALKIS (register) building data for [all counties in the state of Brandenburg](https://data.geobasis-bb.de/geobasis/daten/alkis/Vektordaten/shape/).